TypeStrong/ts-loader/README.md

 #### Webpack

 ts-loader was originally designed for Webpack 1.
-It still works with webpack 1 but now that webpack 2.2 has shipped, ts-loader will begin to targeting that.
-Our test suites now run nightly against webpack 2.
+It may well still work with webpack 1 but it does not officially support webpack 1 any more.
+All development now targets webpack 2.
+Our continuous integration test suites run against webpack 2; **not** webpack 1.

-If you'd like to see a setup that works with webpack 2 take a look [at our example](examples/webpack2-gulp-react-flux-babel-karma) or at some of our tests; they all target webpack 2.
+If you'd like to see a setup that works with webpack 2 take a look [at our example](examples/webpack2-gulp-react-flux-babel-karma) or at some of our [tests](test/comparison-tests); they all target webpack 2.

+#### `LoaderOptionsPlugin`

 [There's a known "gotcha"](https://github.com/TypeStrong/ts-loader/issues/283) if you are using webpack 2 with the `LoaderOptionsPlugin`.
 If you are faced with the `Cannot read property 'unsafeCache' of undefined` error then you probably need to supply a `resolve` object as below: (Thanks @jeffijoe!)